Week 1. I will update this in week 2 when i’ve spent more time troubleshooting little issues and added a few more devices.

 The capabilities are nice.
 There are more and more devices coming online that can link with Google Home.
 There’s more work to be done here to include non-Google Home devices such as legacy IP cameras but I’m sure there’s a business opportunity there for someone to solve it.
 But keeping it positive, the research I’ve done shows plenty to work with to this point.
 There’s even a solution to including old air-conditioners by using a Google Home device that sends IR signals to an existing air-conditioner control unit (where the remote control would otherwise be pointed) and thus, Google Home can send signals and control the temperature in your home.

 Announcements and broadcasting

-Hardly worth a mention but it is run especially when combined with the next topic “Routines – do this when…”.
-An announcement is an “all google home device” broadcast.
+Hardly worth a mention but it is fun especially when combined with the next topic “Routines – do this when…”.
+A “broadcast” is an “all google home device” broadcast.
 For example, (you) “Hey google, broadcast”, (google) “what would you like to say?”, (you) “Wake up, you’re late for school!”.
 And your message will be played on all Google Home devices in your home.
 This can be a lot of run.
 You can also use the announcement in conjunction with Routines (see below).
 For example, when I get home and say “Hey google, I’m home”, Google Home announces on all devices “Hey, Andrew’s home, make him a coffee please!”, the TV turns off and the music starts playing my favorite kind of music.
 Be creative.